react-native-elements/react-native-elements/website/docs/tooltip.md

 ### `closeOnlyOnBackdropPress`

 Flag to determine whether to disable auto hiding of tooltip when touching/scrolling anywhere inside the active tooltip popover container.
-When `true`, Tooltip closes only when overlay backdrop is pressed (or) highlighted tooltip button is pressed
+When `true`, Tooltip closes only when overlay backdrop is pressed (or) highlighted tooltip button is pressed. "toggleOnPress" must be set "false" when enabling "closeOnlyOnBackdropPress"

 |  Type   | Default |
 | :-----: | :-----: |